joeyshi12/bspwm-dotfiles/README.md

 ## Installation
 - Install essential packages using your distro's package manager (may be one of `apt`, `pacman`, `dnf`, etc...)
+- Install themes, fonts, and icons by moving their unzipped folders into `~/usr/share/themes, fonts, icons` respectively
 - Run the `create_links.sh` script to apply the configs

 ## Useful features